 I was born in 1950 in Washington, D.C., to recently arrived Hungarian refugee parents.
-I grew up bilingual and bi-cultural in Arlington, Virginia, until I left in 1968 for the University of Pennsylvania, where I was headed to a major in Classics.
+I grew up bilingual and bi-cultural in Arlington, Virginia, until I left in 1968 for the University of Pennsylvania, where I was headed for a major in Classics.
 After two years in Philadelphia, I transferred to Bennington College in Vermont; I graduated in 1972.
 I then attended Princeton University and received a Ph.D. in Comparative Literature in 1981.
 (That damn dissertation!)
 For some years I lived in Budapest, Paris, and New York City.
-I taught in the English Department of Northeastern University in Boston from 1980 until 1983, after which I joined the English Department of DePauw University, where I have taught ever since.
+I taught in the English Department of Northeastern University in Boston from 1980 until 1983, after which I joined the English Department of DePauw University, where I taught until my retirement in 2020..

 I met my wife, Etelka de Laczay, also a child of Hungarian refugees (of a later cohort), in 1976, and never looked back.
-She is now an advanced yoga instructor.
 Our son, Sacha, was born in 1984.
 He is now an EDM composer, a d.j., and a digital interface designer.

 I have also written and performed music in many ensembles over the years, most recently in Wabi Sabi, The Mongrel Dogs, The Dogmatics, and Giuliana and The Gems.
 A CD album by The Dogmatics with my original songs came out in 2016.
 A CD of my songs with Julianna Goldsmith on vocals, The Reaper's Strut, was released in February 2018.